 (c) Registration via BC

 If you are registering via British Council, you can submit the completed form and make payment in person at the British Council or post the form together with a cheque to the British Council.
 Please contact the British Council for confirmation of the BMAT registration fee.

 BMAT is a global examination taken by students all over the world who apply to the University of Cambridge, University of Oxford, University College London, Imperial College London, LKCMedicine and others.
-Hence, the date of examination is synchronised in October/November, at a time when Singapore students take the GCE ‘A’ Level examinations.
-This should be advantageous for students who have already studied related subjects (Sciences) and help in the students’ preparation for the BMAT.
+Hence, the date of the examination is synchronised in October/ November, at a time when Singapore students take the GCE ‘A’ Level or IB examinations.
+This should be advantageous for students who have already studied related subjects (sciences) and help in the students’ preparation for the BMAT.

 The cut-off scores for BMAT differ yearly as they are dependent on the strength of the application cohort.
-As a guide, you may refer to the table below which shows the 10th and 90th percentiles of BMAT scores of our students admitted in Academic Year 2020.
+As a guide, the table below shows the 10th and 90th percentiles of BMAT scores of our students admitted in Academic Year 2022-23.